 In November 1990 the pelagic trawler Antares sank in the Firth of Clyde with all four crew members on board all losing their lives.
 The loss of the vessel was immensely controversial as it emerged that the Antares was sunk when its nets became tangled with a Royal Navy nuclear submarine that passed underneath.
 The incident led to major changes in the way the Royal Navy carried out training in areas where civilian vessels were likely to be present.

-The FV Antares was small trawler which was built in Sandhaven, Aberdeenshire in the 1960s.
+The FV Antares was a small trawler that was built in Sandhaven, Aberdeenshire in the 1960s.
 It was around 50ft in length, had a gross tonnage of 34 tons and was made mostly out of wood.
-Although it could carry out a number of different types of commercial fishing it was being used as a pelagic trawler to catch fish which live in mid-water such as herring and mackerel.
-The Antares left its home port of Carradale on the 19th November 1990 and began to fish around the Firth of Clyde.
+Although it could carry out a number of different types of commercial fishing it was being used as a pelagic trawler to catch fish that live in mid-water such as herring and mackerel.
+The Antares left its homeport of Carradale on the 19th November 1990 and began to fish around the Firth of Clyde.

 Timeline of the Incident

 The Antares had been fishing in the Clyde for several days and had been returning to port in the town of Largs each day to unload her catch.
 On the 21st November the crew decided to head to a deep water area known as the Arran Trench and began a long period of fishing which would continue overnight.
 Two other fishing vessels, Heroine and Hercules III were also fishing around the same area.
 The captain of the Antares made a telephone call to his wife at approximately 22:30 and reported that everything was fine and there were no issues with either the boat or the crew.
 This is the last known communication with anyone on board the Antares.